PINTO0309/sit4onnx/README.md

         ONNX Execution Provider.
         "tensorrt" or "cuda" or "openvino_cpu" or "openvino_gpu" or "cpu"
         Default: "tensorrt"

+    input_numpy_file_paths_for_testing: Optional[List[str]]
+        Use an external file of numpy.ndarray saved using np.save as input data for testing.
+        If this parameter is specified, the value specified for batch_size is ignored. numpy_ndarray_for_testing Cannot be specified at the same time.
+        For models with multiple input OPs, specify multiple numpy file paths in list format. e.g. ['aaa.npy', 'bbb.npy', 'ccc.npy']
+        Default: None

+    numpy_ndarrays_for_testing: Optional[List[np.ndarray]]
+        Specify the numpy.ndarray to be used for inference testing.
+        If this parameter is specified, the value specified for batch_size is ignored. input_numpy_file_path_for_testing Cannot be specified at the same time.
+        For models with multiple input OPs, specify multiple numpy.ndarrays in list format. e.g.
+          [
+            np.asarray([[[1.0],[2.0],[3.0]]], dtype=np.float32),
+            np.asarray([1], dtype=np.int64),
+          ]
+        Default: None

     output_numpy_file: Optional[bool]
         Outputs the last inference result to an .npy file.